aws-samples/amazon-cloudfront-secure-static-site/README.md

     ```

 9. [Alternatively] To package and deploy using `make`:
+ - If you are deploying for the first time build required layers using `make layers`
  - Edit the `.custom.mk` file with the required values.
 Then run `make deploy` to package and deploy the stack